 While I still think that the existence of the latest, quickly-patched flaw was not up to Apple’s standard, the speed with which the company has issued this patch shows just how much more focused the company can be on security than some competitors.

-I advice all Mac users to update the OS immediately.
+I advise all Mac users to update the OS immediately.

 Google+?
 If you use social media and happen to be a Google+ user, why not join AppleHolic’s Kool Aid Corner community and get involved with the conversation as we pursue the spirit of the New Model Apple?